-Our Policy Manual helps guide the operation of our Kindergarten and outlines what families can expect from us.
+Our Policy Manual helps guide the operation of our Kindergarten and outlines both what families can expect from us and what we expect from families.
 Policies provide information about what we do and in some cases, what we cannot do.
 Many of our policies exist to ensure the safety and wellbeing of the children in our care such as: